 4. Check to see if your videos are appearing in the Content Management area of your page.

 Important: If you cannot find your videos on your page or in the Content Management area of your profile, please complete the Facebook Form here to request a correction.
 You must be logged in as a Page Admin on the artist page in question to access this form.
 Be sure to include the ISRC of your track as well as the video delivery batch ID, which you can request via the Contact Us page on your Portal, with the form.

 If the above actions are not taken, Facebook will allocate your videos to a separate official music video page titled ‘[Artist Name] - Official Music’.
-The videos will still be available for your fans to watch, however they will not be as easily discoverable and won’t be directly shared to your Page’s followers.
+The videos will still be available for your fans to watch, however, they will not be as easily discoverable and won’t be directly shared to your Page’s followers.

-Moving forward, new videos you submit for delivery through AWAL will be delivered to Facebook by default.
+Moving forward, the new videos you submit for delivery through AWAL will be delivered to Facebook by default.
 These videos will automatically go live on the Music Videos tab of your page.

 We’ve outlined some best practices and tips below to keep in mind related to Facebook’s Premium Video offering:

 - You can track the performance of your videos in Facebook’s Creator Studio on desktop and the Creator Studio app.

 - Be sure to tag your videos with relevant keywords as well as with any associated artists or collaborators.